 NEPTUNE rocket engines are pressure-fed.
 IOS has eliminated the requirement for a pump by developing ultra-lightweight filament-wound propellant tanks and by utilizing high-density propellants that substantially reduce the size of the propellant tanks.
 The NEPTUNE pressurization system is lighter, less complex, and therefore cheaper and more reliable than equivalent pump-fed systems.
 Ablative-cooled and pressure-fed propulsion systems simplify the process of starting and stopping the rocket engines on the ground and in space.

-|Launch Vehicle Variant||Payload Mass and Altitude|
+|Launch Vehicle Variant: Two Stage||Payload Mass and Altitude|

 IOS rocket engines are ablatively cooled.
 Ablative cooling is a reliable, low cost cooling method that was chosen for the Apollo service module and LEM rocket engines.
 Engines with ablative cooling can be rapidly constructed, and simplify the process of starting and stopping the engines in the vacuum of space.